Explore UCD

 Learning Outcomes:

-After completing this module you will be able to
+After completing this module, you will be able to

 1. Appreciate the stakeholder perspective of managing an organisation's strategy.

-4. Outline the major concepts underpinning corporate strategy and applying these to the business case settings of project and programme management.
+4. Outline the significant concepts underpinning business strategy and apply these to project and programme management business case settings.

 Indicative Module Content: